craftled/bordful/README.md

 # If you installed Node.js
-node --version  # Should show v18+ or higher npm --version   # Should show 8+ or higher
+node --version  # Should show v18+ or higher bun --version   # Should show v1.0+ or higher
 ```

 ✅ **Success Check:** If you see version numbers, you're ready to continue!